ekourkchi/Pylipse/README.md

 This code has been tested using **Python 3.7.6**.
 For any later python versions, you may need to modify/adjust a few syntaxes to get all the GUI features to work.

-This is the list of the python packages you need.
+This is the list of major Python packages you need.

            - matplotlib
            - numpy
            - optparse
            - astropy
+           - pylab
            - PIL